lucaparmigiani/Pangenome-Openness/README.md

 You can find a script at `scripts/bpga_automatic.sh` that accepts a species as input and initiates a tmux session, automatically sending the necessary keystrokes to run BPGA.
+Please ensure the `faa` variable within `scripts/bpga_automatic.sh` is set to the directory containing all the relevant protein files.
 The script has to be copied into a directory containg BPGA as follows:

 ```bash